All Episodes

 Let me ask you this last question.

-Why do you think they're doing it and why do you think we're stupid enough to allow it?
+And why do you think we're stupid enough to allow it?

-So uh any uh one acting uh on their own.
+So anyone acting on their own.

 So why would we allow them to buy land here?

-When I can I go buy land in China?
+Can I go buy land in China?

 I doubt it.

-But I think you pointed out, Sean, a very important issue here that so uh Chinese agents sometimes they are private entities.
+But I think you pointed out, Sean, a very important issue here.

-Private companies in China did not used to have to listen to the communist party all the time.
+Private companies in China did not used to have to listen to the Communist Party all the time.

 I think this is totally different under Xi Jinping.

-So if you think of Huawei, nobody has every uh has any evidence that shows Huawei is owned or directly controlled by the Chinese government, but everybody knows that it's actually working for the Chinese government.
+So if you think of Huawei, nobody has any evidence that shows Huawei is owned or directly controlled by the Chinese government.

-So the line between state and the private sector is increasingly blurred, and that's a trend uh very different from even what it used to be ten years ago.
+And that's a trend very different from even what it used to be 10 years ago.

-Don't you think we ought to demand that land back and say no, you're not allowed to ba buy American farmland, American ranch land, uh you're not allowed to buy any land in the U.S. Wouldn't that be a good law for the United States to adopt?
+You're not allowed to buy any land in the U.S. Wouldn't that be a good law for the United States to adopt?

-And so where do you join the so it's more important that we have their money and ignore their human rights abuses uh and their unfair trade practices and their uh let's see, intellectual property theft.
+So it's more important that we have their money and ignore their human rights abuses and their unfair trade practices and their intellectual property theft.

-It's more important that we get their money, so we'll turn a blind eye to it.
+It's more important that we get their money so we'll turn a blind eye to it.

-No, that's not that's not what I meant, Sean.
+No, that's not what I meant, Sean.

 I think full decoupling with China is too costly.

-Uh the romantic engagement with China we used to have is also too costly.
+The romantic engagement with China we used to have is also too costly.

-But we need to find somewhere in between, and it's it's a very tough challenge for policymakers to actually find out what degree of engagement with China is the optimal one for America.
+And it's a very tough challenge for policymakers to actually find out what degree of engagement with China is the optimal one for America.

-Well, that doesn't sound optimal to me that they get to buy land in this country and we don't get reciprocity in their country.
+Oh, that doesn't sound optimal to me that they get to buy land in this country and we don't get reciprocity in their country.

-Uh it doesn't sound fair to me that there's no consequences for intellectual property theft.
+It doesn't sound fair to me that there's no consequences for intellectual property theft.

 I have a very good friend of mine that was a victim of this, and it has cost him millions and millions of dollars.

-And he came up with a way to spray the inside of engine blocks uh at a very high temperature that could withstand the combustion engine, and it's used by all the major manufacturers of automobiles, and meanwhile, China just came in, copied the technology, stole it, and they don't give them a penny for it.
+He happens to be an incredible inventor, and he came up with a way to spray the inside of engine blocks at a very high temperature that could withstand the combustion engine, and it's used by all the major manufacturers of automobiles.

 It's unbelievable.

-Uh anyway, I appreciate you being with us.
+Anyway, I appreciate you being with us.

-Thanks for the uh update.
+Thanks for the update.

-Uh Wei Fang Zong, thank you so much.
+Wei Fongzong, thank you so much.

 Thank you, Sean, for having me.